 - Email open rates

-Finally you want to see how well your leads turn into paying customers and how much money you make per customer.
-So monitor:
+Finally, you want to see how well your leads turn into paying customers and how much money you make per customer.
+For proper SEO reports, you should monitor:

 - Your purchase conversion rate